ialxn/HRTEMFringeAnalyzer/README.md

 ## Reference

-[1] I. Alxneit, HRTEMFringeAnalyzer a free python module for a automated analysis of fringe pattern in transmission electron micrographs, Journal of Microscopy (submitted)
+[1] I. Alxneit, HRTEMFringeAnalyzer a free python module for a automated analysis of fringe pattern in transmission electron micrographs, J. Microsc.
+2018, 271(1), 62 (doi: 10.1111/jmi.12695).